Pavel-Rychetsky/Hebrew-QWERTY-Windows-keyboard/README.md

 ## Punctuation, special accents
 I've tried to by compatible with SIL keyboard (https://www.sbl-site.org/Fonts/BiblicalHebrewSILManual.pdf) if possible, differences are either marked with (*) or commented below table
-- empty position means characters mentioned above (letters, vowels, dead key for dagesh adn sheva, sin{shin dots})
+- the "x" means characters mentioned above (letters, vowels, dead key for dagesh and sheva, sin{shin dots})
-- the "x" means same character as on standard US keyboard
+- the "." means same character as on standard US keyboard
 - the alef is used just a pattern

 |Key   |Normal|Shift |AltGr (Ctrl+Alt)|Shift+AltGr (Ctrl+Alt)|